JayBeeDe/docker_racktables/README.md

 ## How to use this image

+Here is the command to run the mysql container with the correct specific parameters for racktables:

-`docker run -d -it --name racktables-db -e MYSQL_DATABASE=myNiceDbName -e MYSQL_USER=myNiceDbUserName -e MYSQL_PASSWORD=myNiceDbPassword -e MYSQL_ROOT_PASSWORD=myNiceROOTDbPassword --restart=always --hostname=racktables-db mysql:5.7 --character-set-server=utf8 --collation-server=utf8_unicode_ci
+`docker run -d -it --name racktables-db -e MYSQL_DATABASE=myNiceDbName -e MYSQL_USER=myNiceDbUserName -e MYSQL_PASSWORD=myNiceDbPassword -e MYSQL_ROOT_PASSWORD=myNiceROOTDbPassword --restart=always --hostname=racktables-db mysql:5.7 --character-set-server=utf8 --collation-server=utf8_unicode_ci`

+And here for the racktables application:

-docker run -d -it --name racktables-ui --link racktables-db:mysql -e dbHost="racktables-db" -e dbName="myNiceDbName" -e dbUser="myNiceDbUserName" -e dbPass="myNiceDbPassword" --restart=always --hostname=racktables-ui jbd92/racktables:latest`
+`docker run -d -it --name racktables-ui --link racktables-db:mysql -e dbHost="racktables-db" -e dbName="myNiceDbName" -e dbUser="myNiceDbUserName" -e dbPass="myNiceDbPassword" --restart=always --hostname=racktables-ui jbd92/racktables:latest`

 ### Environment Variables

 As you can see, there are several environment variables.
-Here is the full list <ith their default values:
+Here is the full list with their default values:

 Docker Environment Var. | Default Value | Description
 ------------- | ------------- | -------------